 - Baby potatoes – or slice new potatoes in bite size pieces

-How do you MAKE lemon mustard chicken with roasted potatoes
+How do you MAKE chicken with roasted potatoes

 Step 1: For this quick one pot recipe, you mix mustard, olive oil, lemon juice and thyme together and rub it onto the chicken.